Women can do a lot to curb regime’s terrorism, threat to world peace and security

-1. All of the privileges and resources that the regime relies on to carry out its terrorist acts must be taken away from it.
+1. All privileges and resources that the regime relies on to carry out its terrorist acts must be taken away from it.
 The regime’s embassies must be closed.

-2. The front companies, cultural and educational centers, religious associations and so-called mosques that are funded and supported by the Iranian regime are all centers that sustain the regime’s espionage and terrorist activities, and so they must be exposed and closed down.
+2. The front companies, cultural and educational centers, religious associations, and so-called mosques funded and supported by the Iranian regime are all centers that sustain the regime’s espionage and terrorist activities.
+So they must be exposed and closed down.

 3. The regime’s agents and operatives who function under cover of commercial, cultural, or religious activities, or pretend to be journalists or opponents, refugees, or citizens, must be expelled from European countries.